-When we first put together the column on waves (Wave Theory - and Practice), I noted that we'd get back to waves and talk about different kinds of waves - tsunamis, deep, shallow, non-wind, etc - and the effect they have on mariners.
+When we first put together the column on waves (see LIBW, "Cat's Paws to Grey Beards: Wave Theory - and Practice", September 2011), I noted that we'd get back to waves and talk about different kinds of waves - tsunamis, deep, shallow, non-wind, etc - and the effect they have on mariners.
 This column completes that promise.